 We want to work with suppliers who are open and transparent, so in order to reinforce this commitment, we request that our owned brand suppliers agree to our right of unannounced assessments at any time that they are operating.

 Training and Awareness

-In fiscal 2020 we implemented our company-wide training initiative to drive ethical sourcing practices across our business and expanded this training to include select WBA employees globally in human resources, our Retail Pharmacy International division and owned brands, including management.
+In fiscal 2020 we implemented our company-wide training initiative to drive ethical sourcing practices across our business and expanded this training to include select WBA employees globally in human resources, our International division and owned brands, including management.
 During fiscal 2021 more than 2,500 team members who work in procurement, compliance or related areas were in scope of this training and we achieved an overall completion rate of 87 percent, and greater than 90 percent in some key geographies including Chile, Thailand, China and the UK.